 Social security contributions are paid on salaries and wages.
 In Spain, the minimum monthly base is EUR 858.60 and the maximum is EUR 3,751.20 in 2018.
-The general contribution rates as from January 2018 are 6.35% for employees, depending on the type of contract and 29.90% for employers, plus a variable rate for occupational accidents (e.g. 1% for office work).
+The general contribution rates as of January 2018 are 6.35% for employees, depending on the type of contract and 29.90% for employers, plus a variable rate for occupational accidents (e.g. 1% for office work).

 Certain persons may be exempt from paying social security contributions, provided that the following requirements are met:

 - There is a social security agreement in force between Spain and the person's country of origin that allows this possibility.

 - The employment relationship with the home country employer is maintained and the person continues to pay social security contributions to his home country social security system.

 - The person's stay in Spain is limited to a few years (usually between one to five years, depending on the social security agreement in force between Spain and the home country).

 To qualify for the exemption, nationals of EU countries must obtain a document certifying continuing liability in their country of origin and nationals from other countries must obtain a document certifying coverage by the social security authorities in their home country.

 Special rules apply to self-employed persons who have paid social security contributions to other social security regimes for five or more years, before they reach 50 years of age.

 Value-added tax (VAT)

 Spanish VAT is payable on supplies of goods and services carried out in Spanish VAT territory and on imports/intra-EU acquisitions of goods and services.
 There are three rates of VAT for different types of goods and services, which are as follows:

 - Ordinary rate of 21%, applied on regular supplies of goods and services.